-While we feel two days was sufficient for squeezing in a trek to the bottom and back from Arequipa, it’s really the tip of the iceberg in terms of what there is to see in and around this amazing canyon.
+While we feel two days was sufficient for squeezing in a trek from Arequipa to the bottom of Colca Canyon and back again, that’s really the tip of the iceberg in terms of what there is to see in and around this amazing canyon.

 Getting to Colca Canyon from Arequipa